-Polaris NaturePro HD||
+|Polaris NaturePro HD||

 One of the reasons why the Nikon 16003 Prostaff 7S is our top pick when it comes to the best binoculars under $200 is that there are just very few faults to find.
 This is a great all-around pair of binoculars that can be used for all sorts of activities such as hiking, hunting, and bird watching to name a few.
 One of the reasons for this is the excellent color and clarity provided by the fully multi-layer coated lenses.
 The only thing we really dislike about this product is the lens covers which are cheap and flimsy.
 Thankfully this is a minor point and easy to see past thanks to the various advantages.

 The quality of construction is well worth noting.
-The body is rubber-armored which has a number of benefits including durability and comfort.
+The body is rubber-armored which has several benefits including durability and comfort.
 A rubberized grip makes these binoculars much easier to hold even when the weather takes a turn for the worse.
 Another element of comfort provided is via the turn-and-slide rubber eyecups.
 These are great because they let the user change the distance between eye and eyepiece.
 Those with glasses will find such eye relief particularly useful.
 Quite simply, these binoculars are perfect for hunting and birding and come in at a great price.
 What’s not to like?!